petersen65/PL0/README.md

 | factor             | ["+" \| "-"] identifier \| number \| "(" expression ")"
 |                    |

-Tokens are the set of accepting states from a finite automaton for the PL/0 language.
+For PL/0, tokens define the set of accepting states of a finite automaton.
 There are four classes:
 * identifiers = identifier
 * keywords = "const", "var", "procedure", "call", "begin", "end", "if", "then", "while", "do", "odd"
 * operators and punctuation = ".", ",", ";", ":=", "?", "!", "=", "#", "<", "<=", ">", ">=", "+", "-", "*", "/"